-After the respective treatments are complete, the feel should be just about identical.
+After the treatments are complete, the feel should be identical.
 With braces, you’re simply left with your original teeth, albeit in a more comfortable configuration.
 Lumineers are so thin and durable that you’ll never notice them in your mouth once they are glued on.
 The procedures themselves are a different story, though.
+Braces can cause some discomfort during the adjustment phases.
+You might feel soreness or pressure as your teeth begin to shift.
+They also require careful oral hygiene and occasional visits for wire tightening or tray updates.

-Depending on the condition of your teeth, braces can be a long, painful process.
-Some people even find that they need to repeat the procedure multiple times throughout their lives to preserve the effects.
+Braces can be a long, painful process depending on the condition of your teeth.
+Some people even find that they must repeat the procedure multiple times to preserve the effects.
 The Lumineers procedure, on the other hand, can be completed in just two visits with almost no pain or discomfort whatsoever.

 The truth is that there’s no one-size-fits-all solution when it comes to the art of dentistry.
 Both Lumineers and braces are virtually permanent solutions that can treat myriad problems you may have with your smile.
-But in order to understand which is right for you, you should ultimately consult your dentist.
-A good dentist will help you understand your own mouth better and explain the pros and cons of each procedure in much more detail.
+But to understand which is right for you, you should consult your dentist.
+A good dentist will help you know your mouth better and explain the pros and cons of each procedure in much more detail.
+If you’re still wondering, are Lumineers better than braces for crooked teeth?
+The short answer is no. Lumineers enhance surface appearance, but they don’t move teeth.
+For alignment correction, braces are still the gold standard.

 Contact Us